 Passion For Work is Key to Success

-He usually arrives at the office by 9 and leaves office by 6.
+He usually arrives at the office by 9 and leaves the office by 6.
 Up until here, it might sound like a typical employee workday.
 But he rarely stops for lunch and when he goes home, he often continues making and taking calls until midnight.

 And it goes on all weekend as well.